stephendade/Rpanion-server/README.md

 If running Rpanion-server as a service, ensure to restart the service.

+An automatic update script can be found at ``./deploy/update.sh``

 ## Tests

-Unit tests are split into seperate commands for the frontend (ReactJS) and backend.
+Unit tests are split into separate commands for the frontend (ReactJS) and backend.

 Unit tests can be run with the command: